Alberto-12/interactive-rating-component/README.md

 ### What I learned

-In this challenge I learned how to use HTML and CSS.

-it was really interesting to lear about display: flex rule and hovering effect:
+ This is a small project to practice handling user interactions and updating the DOM with JavaScript but  is missing the Javasript code which I still need to work on.
+It was usefull anyway to learn CSS positioning using Flexbox.
+Here's a snippet of the CSS code with Flexbox and hovering effect:

 ```css
 .buttonContainer {